-Throughout the budget process, the following opportunities for input were provided:
+Throughout the budge t process, the follo owing opportunities f for input were provided: ,

 Date Description February 2024 Public presentation to provide information on the 2024/2025 Annual Budget.
-Presentation to COPAC, Principals, Vice-Principals, COSBO (Exempt) Staff February 21, 2024 Public Finance and Audit Committee Meeting (partner group input invited) March 14, 2024 Ministry of Education and Child Care District Funding Announcement April 3, 2024 Public Finance and Audit Committee Meeting (Information) • Central Okanagan Public Schools Superintendent of Schools/CEO 2024/2025 Budget Proposal Report April 17, 2024 Public Finance and Audit Committee Meeting (Action) • Central Okanagan Public Schools Superintendent of Schools/CEO 2024/2025 Budget Recommendations Report April 24, 2024 Public Board Meeting • 2024-2025 Annual Budget set June 19, 2024 Public Finance and Audit Committee Meeting (Action) • 2024/2025 Annual Budget review June 26, 2024 Public Board Meeting • 2024/2025 Annual Budget approval June 30, 2024 2024/2025 Annual Budget due to the Ministry of Education and Child Care
+Presentation to COPAC, Principals, Vice-Principals, COSBO (Exempt) Staff February 21, 2024 Public Finance and Audit Committee Meeting (partner group input invited) March 14, 2024 Ministry of Education and Child Care District Funding Announcement April 3, 2024 Public Finance and Audit Committee Meeting (Information) Central Okanagan Public Schools Superintendent of Schools/CEO 2024/2025 Budget Proposal Report April 17, 2024 Public Finance and Audit Committee Meeting (Action) Central Okanagan Public Schools Superintendent of Schools/CEO 2024/2025 Budget Proposal Report April 24, 2024 Public Board Meeting2024-2025 Annual Budget set June 19, 2024 Public Finance and Audit Committee Meeting (Action) 2024/2025 Annual Budget review June 26, 2024 Public Board Meeting 2024/2025 Annual Budget approval June 30, 2024 2024/2025 Annual Budget due to the Ministry of Education and Child Care

-The Board of Education engaged in deliberations regarding the Superintendent of Schools/CEO 2024/2025 Budget Proposal Report at the April 3, 2024, Public Finance and Audit Committee Meeting and, after consultation, the final Superintendent of Schools/CEO 2024/2025 Budget Recommendations Report is being presented at the April 17, 2024 Public Finance and Audit Committee Meeting.
+The Board of Education will engage in deliberations regarding the Superintendent of Schools/CEO 2024/2025 Budget Proposal Report at the April 3, 2024, Public Finance and Audit Committee Meeting and, after consultation, the final Superintendent of Schools/CEO 2024/2025 Budget Proposal Report will be presented at the April 17, 2024 Public Finance and Audit Committee Meeting.
 The Board of Education will plan to complete this process at the April 24, 2024, Public Board Meeting.
 Final adjustments may be made up to June 19, 2024.

-Th Budget Recommendations were developed with submissions from our District and school-based leadership teams, as well as partner groups, with a focus on making the most educationally sound decisions given the multitude of factors including:
+This Budget Proposal was developed with submissions from our District and school-based leadership teams, as well as partner groups, with a focus on making the most educationally sound decisions given the multitude of factors including: